adityausathe/content-scheduler/README.md

 ## Implementation
 - Most of the domain-related operations are implemented by the framework; the clients would typically deal with data ingestion and persistence.
 - The implemented client-app currently only provides persistence layer for the framework; data ingestion via UI is yet to be done.
+- Domain Driven Design principles are followed for the implementation of the framework and the mobile application.

 ## Dependencies
 - scheduling-framework: Java 9+